Table of Contents[Hide][Show]

-When it comes to detoxing, a vinegar bath is one of the most all around beneficial therapies according to Dr. Hazel Parcells, who herself lived to the ripe old age of 106.
-Obviously she was doing something right!
+When it comes to internal cleansing, a vinegar bath is one of the most all-around beneficial therapies according to Dr. Hazel Parcells, who herself lived to the ripe old age of 106.
+Obviously, she was doing something right!

 Depending on the type of vinegar selected for a detox bath, it can also be an extremely affordable choice as well.

-Why a Vinegar Bath is Beneficial
+Benefits of a Vinegar Bath

 A vinegar bath is also helpful and the best detox bath choice for those with candida issues that affect the skin.
 This is because bathing in water with a small amount of vinegar returns the skin to an optimal, slightly acidic pH which is a difficult environment for candida and other pathogens to thrive.

 While most uric acid is easily eliminated by the kidneys, some people such as those prone to gout can have issues with excess levels from time to time.
 A vinegar bath can provide welcome relief for those with any sort of joint problems, not just gout, including arthritis, bursitis, or tendonitis.

 A regular vinegar bath is very helpful for those with excessive body odor problems too.
 Be sure to soak those armpits while in the bath and you will no doubt notice a substantial improvement immediately.